rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 Test Where the Logic is

-getters/setters, constructors and so on.
-Please do not test these trivials explicitely.

-getters/setters, constructors and so

-Please do not test these trivials explicitely.
+Please do not test these trivials explicitely: getters, setters, constructors

-look where there really is logic.

 Continuously Refactor Test Code